vallard/K8sServerless/kubeless/README.md

 ### 6.2.2 Update the ConfigMap

 We have already prepared a new runtime environment for this lab.
-To use it we have to modify the [ConfigMap](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/) that we just installed with kubeless.
+To use it we have to modify the [ConfigMap](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/) that we just installed with Kubeless.
 To see it run:

 ```
 kubectl get cm -n kubeless